rugbyprof/2143-Object-Oriented-Programming/Assignments/P05/README.md

 - It would be real easy to want to add SFML here, but lets hold off.
 There are plenty of methods we can still write and make sure we put ourself in a good position to make our lives easier.
 There are also some possible classes we could create.
 What is a class?
 A collection of data and methods that work on that data.
 A class is used to organize similar purposed methods together, like methods that all work on a timer!
 Timer class below:

+NOTE: SFML provides clock functionality: https://www.sfml-dev.org/tutorials/2.5/system-time.php We can use whichever we want.

 ```cpp
 /**
 * GameTimer